jmtruffa/yields/README.md

 The endpoint checks if the requested bond is zerocoupon.
  If bonds is index adjusted, it will look for the coefficientes of IssueDate, settlementDate and calculate a ratio.
 Works only with CER (http://www.bcra.gob.ar/PublicacionesEstadisticas/Principales_variables_datos.asp?serie=3540&detalle=CER%A0(Base%202.2.2002=1))

+ The coefficients are stored in a sqlite3 database stored locally.
+ There's a call in the getCER() that uses a python script to download and populate a sqlite database with the last series.
+It is called every time the API starts or after 24 hours from a cron job.
+ Python should be installed on the system.
+ The

 The script implements Gin-gonic to set up an API and the following endpoints:

 1.- yield